CrumpLab/rstatsforpsych/docs/Lab1_Basics.md

 ## [1] 1 2 3 4 5
 ```

-You can clear a variable using `rm()`.
+You can clear (remove) a variable using `rm()`.
 And, you can clear the entire global environment using `Session > Clear Workspace...` from the RStudio menu.

 ```r